jaymwin/boiseWeather/README.md

-# boiseWeather
+# boise_weather
-exploring weather data from the Boise Airport using rnoaa
+exploring weather data from the Boise Airport using the 'rnoaa' package